Edgardo Coghlan: Career

 Coghlan received his first major prize in 1954 from the Círculo de Bellas Artes in Mexico.
 In 1955 he received first prize for a watercolor at the Salón Annual de la Acuarela, with seven more following in the next seven years.
 In 1968, his work "El entierro" won the Exposición Solar of the Concurso Nacional at the Palacio de Bellas Artes, as part of the cultural events of the 1968 Summer Olympics.
 In 1991, the state of Sinaloa awarded him the Premio Sinaloa de Ciencias y Artes.
 Other honors include the Premio Nacional de la Acuarela.

 The artist has also had a number of events and places named after him.
 The Fundacion Edgardo Coghlan was founded in 1993, headquartered in the State of Mexico.
 It was created by collectors of Coghlan’s work as well as various admirers.
 That same year, he helped to found the Toluca Watercolor Museum, with one of the halls named after him.
 The state of Sinaloa sponsors an annual event called the Salón de la Plástica Edgardo Coghlan in Sinaloa.

 Artistry

 Coghlan’s speciality was watercolor although he also did carbon sketches and near the end of his life, oils.
-With is watercolors, his images were realistic enough to appear as photographs from a distance, with images extending to the very edges of the paper.
+With his watercolors, his images were realistic enough to appear as photographs from a distance, with images extending to the very edges of the paper.
 Elements in his work include landscapes, walking paths, oceans, volcanos and scenes of Mexican people and customs.
 His later oil works were known for their attention to the effects of light.